shahriar-rahman/Scraping-Quotes-using-Beautiful-Soup/README.md

 # **Scraping Quotes Using Beautiful Soup**
-A simple, clean script for scraping and storing web-scraping data for beginners using the Beautiful Soup library.
+A clean and simple script for scraping and storing web-scraping data for beginners using the Beautiful Soup library.

 <div align="center">
     <img width="85%%" src="img/bs4logo.JPG" alt="bs4.jpg" >